-The Crunch Time Facts are a collection of statements that we believe are valuable as you engage in the final preparation to sit for your examination.
-These facts are not designed to raise questions; instead, they are to be part of your final review and used with any notes that you created during your studies.
+The Crunch Time Facts are a collection of statements we believe are valuable as you engage in the final preparation to sit for your examination.
+These facts are not designed to raise questions, but instead to be part of your final review and used with any notes you created during your studies.